NilsRMadsen/hippo/hippo/README.md

 ### Dagster

 Since each pipeline extracts a single source into a single destination, Hippo pipelines fit naturally into Dagster's data asset paradigm.
-Creating a Dagster asset from a hippo pipeline is really this easy:
+Creating a Dagster asset from a Hippo pipeline is really this easy:

 ```
 import config